 EDUCATION & EXPERIENCE:

 Requires BS degree and 2 - 4 years of relevant experience or Masters with less than 2 years of relevant experience.
 Additional related experience and certifications may .be considered in lieu of a degree.

 Minimum of a current Secret Clearance with the ability to obtain TS/SCI

-In addition to specific clearance requirements all Department of Homeland Security CBP SOC employees are required to have or be able to favorably pass a 5 year (BI) Background Investigation.
+In addition to specific clearance requirements all Department of Homeland Security SOC employees are required to obtain an Entry on Duty (EOD) clearance to support this program.

 Security+ Certification or equivalent in industry certification, background and knowledge.

 Knowledge of TCP/UDP/IP networking, familiarity with packet analysis tools such as WireShark, and a general understanding of networking protocols similar to COMPTIA Network+